 “The concept didn't even register,” Canton says.
 “It was like it didn't cross the cultural barrier.”

-Converting projects to jobs
+Converting consulting projects to post-MBA jobs

 A benefit of MBA consulting projects is that they can allow students to demonstrate their business and management skills to a company.
 According to Otago's Ian Lafferty, every year some students land jobs with the firms that they have done their live case studies with.
 But more broadly, Lafferty notes, the experience can just as easily be applied to many different future opportunities.